getsentry/symbolicator/docs/api/symbolicate-jvm.md

 ## Request Body

 - `source`: A descriptor for the Sentry source to be used for symbolication.
 See [Sentry](index.md) source.
-Note that only progaurd files uploaded to Sentry are supported at the moment.
+Note that only proguard files uploaded to Sentry are supported at the moment.
 - `exceptions`: A list of exceptions which will have their module and type fields remapped.
 - `modules`: A list of source code files with a corresponding debug id that were loaded during JVM code execution.
 The list is handled by the Sentry source.